CLI

 Section titled “Query caveats”- The canonical CLI syntax is

-agent-analytics query <project> ....
-Do not use--project. /eventsstays raw and lossless./queryusessession_then_useras the default forevent_count.- For recent signup or ingestion debugging, check
+email_hashpayloads; they are no longer part of the public CLI/API contract. /eventsstays raw and lossless./queryusessession_then_useras the default forevent_count.- For recent signup or ingestion debugging, check

 --count-mode rawwhen the question is about ingestion volume or duplicate-write debugging rather than activation-safe counts. - Built-in query fields are